bmwcarit/ramses-logic/doc/sphinx/viewer.rst

 * ``rlogic.appearanceBindings`` (:cpp:class:`rlogic::RamsesAppearanceBinding`)
 * ``rlogic.cameraBindings`` (:cpp:class:`rlogic::RamsesCameraBinding`)

-The Logic Node instances can be either found by name or iterated.
+The Logic Node instances can be either found by name or by object id.
+Alternatively the node list can be iterated.

 Example: